ASGOLabMultisourceCooperationGroup/NWPU_YRCC_GFICE/README.md

 ## Code
-The proposed IceYOLO code is [here](https://github.com/ASGOLabMultisourceCooperationGroup/IceYOLO) The proposed IceFormer and benchamrk will be released soon (currently blocked due to GitHub issue)
+The proposed IceYOLO code is [here](https://github.com/ASGOLabMultisourceCooperationGroup/IceYOLO) The proposed IceFormer and benchamrk code is [here](https://github.com/ASGOLabMultisourceCooperationGroup/mmsegmentation)